Chickpeas – superheroes on our plates

 - Pour the dressing over it and enjoy it!

-Alternatively, you can also add some arugula or chicory, if you are a little more hungry.
+Alternatively, you can also add some rocket salad or chicory, if you are a little more hungry.
 Kidney beans also fit perfectly.
-And as a substitute to mint, you can also use parsley or coriander.
-Alternatively, you can simply halve the avocados and fill them with the chickpeas and tomatoes and then just spoon them up.
+And as a substitute for mint, you can also use parsley or coriander.
+Alternatively, you can simply halve the avocados and fill them with chickpeas and tomatoes and then just spoon them up.
 Or do you still have leftovers in the fridge?
 Bring it on!
 There are no limits to your creativity! 😉

 Chickpeas in many variants

-So, get to the boil, swing the wooden spoon and tell me where the chickpea appears on your menu! 🙂 Enjoy your meal!
+So, get to the boil, swing the wooden spoon, and tell me where the chickpea appears on your menu!
+Plus, don’t ever pour the chickpea water aka “aquafaba” away!
+You can make the fluffiest vegan chocolate mousse ever with it! 🙂 Enjoy your meal!